riyas90cse/oompa-loomba-crud/README.md

     - Paginate the list of Oompa Loompas
     - Fork your repo and use a different database

-This test is aimed at knowing how you code a server, the technical decisions you take along the process and the overall cleanliness of your code. ​ Happy coding!
-Please share a Github repository with us or just send a Zip file.

 ### Deployment Instructions

 We have Used Docker for containerization and docker-compose for deployment in our project, for further